 Dr. Mehta is the director of the Reconfigurable Computing Lab at UNT.
-She has received the 2017 UNT College of Engineering Faculty Research Award.
+She has received the UNT College of Engineering Faculty Service Award in 2023, the UNT TAMS and Honors College Excellence in Undergraduate Mentoring Award in 2021 and the UNT College of Engineering Research Award in 2017.
+She is also a recipient of the 2013 IEEE-HKN C. Holmes MacDonald Outstanding Teaching Award.
 She has designed an interactive mapping game UNTANGLED to uncover human mapping strategies.
 UNTANGLED received the People's Choice Award in the Games & Apps category of the 2012 International Science & Engineering Visualization Challenge conducted by Science and National Science Foundation.

 - Reconfigurable Computing

 - System on a chip(SoC) Design

 - Embedded Computing

 - EAGER: Flexible wireless joint sensing system for knee arthroplasty, National Science Foundation, 10/01/2019 - 09/30/2022. (joint project with Dr. Wonbong Choi)